pineunity/apmec/doc/source/reference/block_storage_usage_guide.rst

 Create Volume
 ~~~~~~~~~~~~~

-To add volume, we need to add the below node to the VNFD:
+To add volume, we need to add the below node to the MEAD:

 .. code-block:: yaml